-The Northern Water Tribe in Reluctant Hero tries to restore balance in the world and searches for the Avatar in order to fulfill this goal.
+The Northern Water Tribe in Reluctant Hero tries to restore balance in the world and searches for the Avatar in order to fulfil this goal.
 When they find the teen, they abduct him - while thinking they're rescuing him from the Fire Nation - basically imprison and force him to follow their customs, and consider wiping his memory clean from everything related to the Fire Nation in order to help him progress.
 Is that such a wonder that the kid escaped?

 In The Dilgar War Supreme Warmaster Gar'shan, the saner members of the Warmaster Council (like the protagonist Jha'dur, also known as Deathwalker), and the Dilgar emperor are trying to save the Dilgar race from the imminent explosion of their homeworld's sun.
 To do so they invaded the League of Non-Aligned Worlds, with the intent of conquering a paradise planet with adequate infrastructure already present for their people and the rest of the League for their advanced technology and worlds in which their population would be able to move when they'd grow too much for a single world, and intend to kill or enslave and work to death every single inhabitant of the League to make space and have the workforce they'll need for the first period.
 To be fair, they know exactly what they are, and their plan also includes making sure the next generation of Dilgar will be better people than themselves.

 In the Bleach fanfic A Protector's Pride, Ichigo says this about Aizen.
 Ichigo claims that Aizen might have wanted to change Soul Society for the better, but he unfortunately picked up a God Complex.
 Along with his inability to talk to others as equals, this led to the monster he became.